jean-loutre/jean-shell/docs/core-concepts/tasks.md

 # Tasks

-Jean-IaC provide a way to declare directed acyclic graph of tasks.
+Jean-Toto provide a way to declare directed acyclic graph of tasks.

 ```
 @task